biodiversity-exploratories-synthesis/Forest_functions_dataset/README.md

 # Forest functions dataset
-This folder contains scripts related to the synthesis grassland functions datasets
+This folder contains scripts related to the synthesis forest functions datasets